revature-13Aug18-java/code-samples-for-Jan-Balangue/ChatterboxFrontEnd/README.md

 # ChatterboxFrontEnd
 This is Jan's contribution to the Chatterbox social media platform project.
-The front end was written in Angular and uses Auth0 authentication.
+The front end employs the following technologies:
+* Angular
+* TypeScript
+* HTML 5
+* CSS
+* Auth0 authentication